Finite groups with a small proportion of vanishing elements: Auxiliary results

-In the rest of the section, we will address one of the most complicated cases that we have to face in the process of proving Theorem~A. To avoid repetitions, we introduce the following setting, that will be used in the following results.
+In the rest of the section, we will address the most complicated cases arising in the process of proving Theorem~A. In order to avoid repetitions, we introduce the following setting.

 \begin{hy} Let $A$ be an abelian normal $2$-subgroup of the group $G$ such that $[G:A] = 6$ and assume that $A$ has a complement $H$ in $G$.
 Let $P$ be the Sylow $3$-subgroup of $H$, $y$ an involution of $H$ and $Q=A\la y\ra$ a Sylow $2$-subgroup of $G$.
 Assume that $Q$ is nonabelian and that $\cent AP =1$. \end{hy}